maclong9/web-ui/README.md

 </h2>

 <div align="center">
-  A library for generating Web User Interfaces in a simple, type-safe, and consistent manner.
+  A library for generating websites in a simple, type-safe, and consistent manner.
   <br />
   <br />
   <a href="https://github.com/maclong9/web-ui/issues/new?assignees=&labels=bug&template=01_BUG_REPORT.md&title=bug%3A+">Report a Bug</a>